-Scams happen every day; over the phone via telemarketers, as award offer letters in your mail and email, and on numerous websites.
+Scams happen every day; over the phone via telemarketers, as scholarship offers in mail and email, and on numerous websites.
 When you are searching and applying for scholarships, be cautious of any company or organization that charges a fee for its services.
 Applying for legitimate scholarships and financial aid is free.

 Never Pay for Scholarships

 - Avoid any scholarship that asks for application fees, search fees, or processing fees.

 - Do not pay taxes or fees to the organization after receiving a scholarship.

 - Avoid services that “guarantee aid.”
 The aid you are offered is usually much lower than the fee you pay for the service.

 - Never give out financial information like bank or credit card account numbers unless you know the organization you’re giving it to is reputable.